SamJin98/samjin98/content/project/example/index.md

 ---
-title: Causal Coherence in Image Inpainting: Integrating Causal Reasoning with VAEs for Image Restoration
+title: Causal Coherence in Image Inpainting Integrating Causal Reasoning with VAEs for Image Restoration
 summary: An example of using the in-built project page.
 tags:
   - Deep Learning